Last Modified: April 7, 2020

 e.
 Personal Data Breaches.
 HubSpot will notify Customer without undue delay after it becomes aware of any Personal Data Breach and shall provide timely information relating to the Personal Data Breach as it becomes known or reasonably requested by Customer.
 At Customer’s request, HubSpot will promptly provide Customer with such reasonable assistance as necessary to enable Customer to notify relevant Personal Data Breaches to competent authorities and/or affected Data Subjects, if Customer is required to do so under Data Protection Laws.

 f.
 Deletion or Return of Personal Data.
-HubSpot will delete or return all Personal Data (including copies thereof) Processed pursuant to this DPA in accordance with the procedures and timeframes set out in the Agreement, save that this requirement shall not apply to the extent HubSpot is required by applicable law to retain some or all of the Personal Data, or to Personal Data it has archived on back-up systems, which data HubSpot shall securely isolate and protect from any further Processing and delete in accordance with its deletion practices.
+HubSpot will delete or return all Customer Data, including Personal Data (including copies thereof) Processed pursuant to this DPA, on termination or expiration of your Subscription Service in accordance with the procedures and timeframes set out in the Agreement, save that this requirement shall not apply to the extent HubSpot is required by applicable law to retain some or all of the Customer Data, or to Customer Data it has archived on back-up systems, which data HubSpot shall securely isolate and protect from any further Processing and delete in accordance with its deletion practices.
+You may request the deletion of your HubSpot account after expiration or termination of your subscription by sending a request here or by following the instructions found here.
+You may retrieve your Customer Data from your account in accordance with our ‘Retrieval of Customer Data’ sections throughout our Product Specific Terms.

 4. Data Subject Requests